17 Time Travel Romance Books You Should Read

 7. Dark Matter

 This is by far the most sci-fi of all of these picks, and it’s also a real thriller.
 Jason Dessen is an atomic physicist teaching at a local university and has a wife and daughter.
-He isn’t quite at the level of success that he wants to be, but he has a happy life.
+He isn’t quite at the level of success he wants, but he has a happy life.
 So he goes out to meet a friend for a drink one night and is drugged and abducted on his way home.

-When he wakes up, he is in an alternate timeline where he is still Jason Dessen.
+When he wakes up, he is in an alternate timeline, still Jason Dessen.
 But he is a very successful atomic physicist without a family.
-So he has to figure out what happened on Earth and whether his family still exists?
+So he has to figure out what happened on Earth and whether his family still exists.
 It is a page-turner but scary and violent at some points.

 Author: Blake Crouch